Iranian Jews: Pahlavi dynasty (1925–1979)

 After the deposition of Mossadegh in 1953, the reign of shah Mohammad Reza Pahlavi was the most prosperous era for the Jews of Iran.
 By the 1970s, only 10% of Iranian Jews were classified as lower class; 80% were middle class and 10% wealthy.
 Although Jews accounted for only a fraction of a percent of Iran's population, in 1979 2 of the 18 members of the Iranian Academy of Sciences, 80 of the 4,000 university lecturers, and 600 of the 10,000 physicians in Iran were Jews.
+During this period, Iranian Jewish society underwent rapid social mobility and civic integration, which shaped Iranian Jewish identity in many ways that diverged markedly from previous generations.
+The younger generation was considerably more attuned to the political critiques of the Shah's government that circulated among non-Jewish Iranians, and more actively involved in underground political movements.
+This shift drew a significant number of young Iranian Jews into the broader protest movement and into active participation in the revolutionary movement of 1978-79.

 Prior to the Islamic Revolution in 1979, there were 100,000 Jews in Iran, mostly concentrated in Tehran (60,000), Shiraz (18,000), Kermanshah (4,000), and Isfahan (3,000).
 Jews were also located in other various cities throughout Iran, including Urmia (800), Salmas (400), Miandoab (60), Baneh, Mashhad, Kashan, Sanandaj, Saqqez, Tazeh Qaleh, Chichakluy-e Bash Qaleh, Garrus, Qaslan, Hamadan, Tuyserkan, Nahavand, Kermanshah, Hashtrud, Zehab, Babol, Siahkal, Damavand, Bushehr, Kazerun, Torbat-e Heydarieh, Sarakhs, Yazd, Arak, and Khorramabad.